Working with tables

 column, which serves as the primary key for the table.
 Therefore, there is no need to explicitly define the id

-column in the Cities
+column in the StarWarsFilmsTable

 object.